Ning Chang: Career

 Chang started out as an assistant to a talent agent.
 She began acting in music videos and commercials.
 In 2006, she got her first career breakthrough in The Hospital.

 In 2007, she was nominated for Best Supporting Actress for What on Earth Have I Done Wrong?! at the 44th Golden Horse Awards.
 She won Best Actress for the same role at the Taipei Film Festival in 2008.

 In 2018, she was chosen as an ambassador for the 58th Asia-Pacific Film Festival.

 Endorsements

 In 2019, Chang was named as the first brand ambassador for Italian high-end jewelry brand Pomellato in Greater China.
-American beauty brand Elizabeth Arden enlisted her as their Asia Brand Ambassador for skincare.
-She was named as Brand Ambassador for Makeup of American luxury beauty brand Tom Ford Beauty.
+American beauty brand Elizabeth Arden enlisted her as their Asia brand ambassador for skincare.
+She was named as brand ambassador for American luxury beauty brand Tom Ford Beauty.

 In 2021, French luxury fashion house Chanel announced that Chang became its house ambassador.